HomeSTM32 TutorialsSTM32 UART SeriesIdle Line Reception

 This interrupt-based method works well for receiving small packets of data when the exact size is unknown.
 As long as the data size is less than or equal to the buffer length, the reception will be reliable.

-If the data is in few kilobytes, we can receive the entire data in the buffer.
-This can be done by calling the function HAL_UARTEx_ReceiveToIdle_DMA just once.
+Here we will call the function HAL_UARTEx_ReceiveToIdle_DMA just once.
 Below is the code for the same.

 uint8_t RxData[4096];